- Development Management Challenge Toolkit - Updated guidance and practical health check toolkit

 We have replaced our interim guide with a final version.
 It has been a bit of an epic journey but we are grateful to the many people and organisations who helped us make a guide to managing data in LPAs.
 It's unlikely to be too long before we have to pick it up again but for now its finished.

-- Biodiversity Net Gain and the Environment Bill – Presentations and resources from our Summer 2021 events
+- Biodiversity Net Gain and the Environment Bill – FAQs, presentations and resources from our Summer 2021 events

 - Local Plan Gateway Review – Can we help you get your plan on track for 2023?

 Local Planning Authorities (LPAs) are required to have an up-to-date local plan in place by the end of 2023 or face government sanction/intervention.
 The planning system is in the middle of substantial change and PAS has created a "Gateway Review" - to help LPAs weigh up the best options for getting their local plan 'to the line'.